 22. Red, White, and Blue

-The kitchen isn’t the most common place to flaunt your patriotism, but with this design, it really works.
+The kitchen isn’t the most common place to flaunt your patriotism, but with this design, it works.
 You get the red through the cabinets, the white through the counters and appliances, and the blue on the walls.
 The key to adding a third color to a white and red kitchen is to match the shade of the red and the third color.
-That is done well here — that is to say, if the walls were electric blue or the cabinets bright red that room would look gimmicky and poorly designed.
-So if you want to go for a tri-color theme, do it!
-Just be sure to do it right.

 23. Cozy and Clean

-Kitchens don’t get much cozier than this.
-Even though there is just barely room for a stove and sink, the space is extremely functional.
-The all-white cabinets open up the room beautifully, and they make great use of the natural light coming in over the sink.
-Importantly, the counter space is not cluttered.
-When working with snug spaces, it’s best to get as much stuff as possible off the counter and onto shelves and into cabinets.
-A few tasteful storage containers add some life to the white backsplash without dominating the room and the pots and bowls add some color to the all-white scene.
-And lastly, the track lights have will spread light evenly across the room once the sun sets.
+A few tasteful storage containers add some life to the white backsplash without dominating the room, and the pots and bowls add some color to the all-white scene.
+Lastly, the track lights will spread light evenly across the room once the sun sets.

 24. Subway Tile Anyway